-Potential interactions: tetracycline (Achromycin, Sumycin, Tetracyn); high-powered antibiotics called quinolones (Cipro, Floxin, Levaquin, etc.); thyroid medications
+Potential supplement interactions: tetracycline (Achromycin, Sumycin, Tetracyn); high-powered antibiotics called quinolones (Cipro, Floxin, Levaquin, etc.); thyroid medications

-Potential interactions: digoxin (Lanoxin); diabetes medications; depression medications; seizure medications
+Potential supplement interactions: digoxin (Lanoxin); diabetes medications; depression medications; seizure medications

 This is more a diet than a supplement issue, but it’s worth being aware of.
-To sidestep this potential complication, simply take these drugs separate from a high-fiber meal or fiber supplement.
+To sidestep this potential complication, simply take these drugs separately from a high-fiber meal or fiber supplement.

 St. John’s Wort

-Potential interactions: Coumadin (warfarin); theophylline (Theodur); digoxin (Lanoxin); migraine drugs in the triptan family (Imitrex, Amerge, and Maxalt); oral contraceptives; anti-rejection transplant drugs; protease inhibitors; non-nucleoside reverse transcriptase inhibitors
+Potential supplement interactions: Coumadin (warfarin); theophylline (Theodur); digoxin (Lanoxin); migraine drugs in the triptan family (Imitrex, Amerge and Maxalt); oral contraceptives; anti-rejection transplant drugs; protease inhibitors; non-nucleoside reverse transcriptase inhibitors

 This herb, which is used to treat mild to moderate depression, increases the activity of detoxifying enzymes in the liver that metabolize certain prescription drugs, thereby speeding their breakdown and lessening their therapeutic effects.
-For this reason, St. John’s wort should never be taken with Coumadin, the asthma drug theophylline, the heart drug digoxin, and migraine drugs in the triptan family.
+For this reason, St. John’s wort should never be taken with Coumadin, the asthma drug theophylline, the heart drug digoxin or migraine drugs in the triptan family.

 St. John’s wort may also lower blood levels of oral contraceptives and increase the risk of pregnancy.